Variational characterizations of weighted eigenvalue and basic reproduction ratio for nonlocal dispersal systems and application: Introduction

 where $\mu>0$, $\Omega \subset \mathbb{R}^n$ is a smooth bounded domain, $D:=$diag$\left\lbrace d_{1},d_{2},\dots,d_{m}\right\rbrace $, $\left[ \mathcal{J}u\right](x) :=(\int_{\Omega}J_{1}(x-y)u_{1}(y)\,\mathrm{d}y, \dots, \int_{\Omega}J_{m}(x-y)u_{m}(y)\,\mathrm{d}y)^{T}$, $ A(x) = \bigl(a_{ij}(x)\bigr)_{m \times m} $ is a cooperative matrix and $ F(x) = \bigl(f_{ij}(x)\bigr)_{m \times m} $ is a non-zero, nonnegative matrix, with $a_{ij}, f_{ij}\in C(\overline\Omega, \mathbb{R})$.

-According to the theory of the basic reproduction rate \cite{MR3612966, MR3992071, MR4348165, MR2505085}, under suitable hypotheses, the basic reproduction rate is the unique solution to $s(\mathcal{L}_{\mu}) = 0$, where $s(\mathcal{L}_{\mu})$ represents the spectral bound of $ \mathcal{L}_{\mu}$.
-To derive variational characterizations of the basic reproduction rate, we first analyze the nonlocal dispersal operator:
+According to the theory of the basic reproduction ratio \cite{MR3612966, MR3992071, MR4348165, MR2505085}, under suitable hypotheses, the basic reproduction ratio is the unique solution to $s(\mathcal{L}_{\mu}) = 0$, where $s(\mathcal{L}_{\mu})$ represents the spectral bound of $ \mathcal{L}_{\mu}$.
+To derive variational characterizations of the basic reproduction ratio, we first analyze the nonlocal dispersal operator:

 where $M(x)=\left( m_{ij}(x)\right)_{m\times m}$ is a cooperative matrix with $m_{ij}\in C(\overline\Omega, \mathbb{R})$.

 Building on the studies of principal eigenvalues for nonlocal dispersal operators, particularly the approximation techniques introduced in \cite[Lemma 4.2]{MR4929554} and \cite[Theorem A]{MR5005572}, we establish a Collatz–Wielandt characterization of the spectral bound for $L$ under a relaxed irreducibility condition on $M$, extending the results in \cite{MR4929554, MR5005572}.
 We further demonstrate that the generalized eigenvalue coincides with the spectral bound, thereby clarifying the nature of generalized eigenvalues.
 Moreover, in the self-adjoint case, we provide a Rayleigh–Ritz characterization of the spectral bound.